Kurvana

 Since cannabis oil consists of concentrated extracts from cannabis plants, it contains the same active ingredients that the plants do.
 That said, the two main active ingredients of cannabis oil are THC and cannabidiol (CBD).
 Skunk plants tend to produce more THC, while hemp plants tend to produce more CBD.

-When considering potency, the highest percentage THC carts can contain more than 90% THC (for example, the indica-dominant Purple Punch is just over 92% THC while the sativa-dominant Amnesia Haze is over 94%.
+When considering potency, the highest percentage THC carts can contain more than 90% THC.
+For example, the indica-dominant Purple Punch is just over 92% THC while the sativa-dominant Amnesia Haze is over 94%.

 THC cartridges and price